emnify/product-docs/docs/portal/organization/workspaces.md

 - **Users** in a workspace see only the IoT assets they need to manage.
 - **Administrators** manage only the users in their workspace.

-For more information, see [User management roles and permissions](/portal/roles#user-management).
+For more information, see [user management roles and permissions](/portal/roles#user-management).

 ### Single sign-on

 Users with the **Administrator** role can set single sign-on (SSO) for their default workspace.
-Once SSO is enabled for the workspace, subsequent users with this workspace as their default use SSO to log in to all invited workspaces.
+Once SSO is enabled for the workspace, subsequent users with this workspace as their default must use SSO to log in to all invited workspaces.
 If SSO is enabled in a workspace that isn't your default, you continue to use your email and password.

 :::note